 Graduate Midwife Program

-Structured to enable graduates to consolidate their respective knowledge and skills, the program allows graduates to get first hand experience within our Women’s Health Unit providing prenatal, antenatal and postnatal care.
+Our midwifery program is structured to enable graduates to consolidate their respective knowledge and skills.
+The Midwifery Graduate Program allows you to get first-hand experience within our Women’s Health Unit (WHU) providing antenatal, intrapartum and postnatal care.

 Length